 Thus, for example, suppose that entrepreneurs organize a business as a limited liability company, contributing assets to capitalize it, in the ordinary situation in which none of the owners has particular reason to anticipate personal liability or financial distress and no other unusual facts are present.
 Assume that the LLC statute has the creditor-thwarting feature of precluding execution upon equity interests in the LLC and providing only for charging orders against such interests.
 Notwithstanding that feature, the owners' transfers of assets to capitalize the LLC is not voidable under § 4(a)(1) as in force in the same state.
 The legislature in that state, having created the LLC vehicle having that feature, must have expected it to be used in such ordinary circumstances.
-By contrast, if owners of an existing business were to reorganize it as an LLC under such a statute when the clouds of personal liability or financial distress have gathered over some of them, and with the intention of gaining the benefit of that creditor-thwarting feature, thatthe transfer effecting the reorganization should be voidable under § 4(a)(1), at least absent a clear indication that the legislature truly intended the LLC form, with its creditor-thwarting feature, to be available even in such circumstances.
+By contrast, if owners of an existing business were to reorganize it as an LLC under such a statute when the clouds of personal liability or financial distress have gathered over some of them, and with the intention of gaining the benefit of that creditor-thwarting feature, the transfer effecting the reorganization should be voidable under § 4(a)(1), at least absent a clear indication that the legislature truly intended the LLC form, with its creditor-thwarting feature, to be available even in such circumstances.

 Because the laws of different jurisdictions differ in their tolerance of particular creditor-thwarting devices, choice of law considerations may be important in interpreting § 4(a)(1) as in force in a given jurisdiction.
-For example, recall that, as noted in Comment (2) supra, the language of § 4(a)(1) historically has been interpreted to render voidable per se a transfer to a self-settled spendthrift trust.
+For example, as noted in Comment 2, the language of § 4(a)(1) historically has been interpreted to render voidable a transfer to a self-settled spendthrift trust.
 Suppose that jurisdiction X, in which this Act is in force, also has in force a statute permitting an individual to establish a self-settled spendthrift trust and transfer assets thereto, subject to stated conditions.
 If an individual Debtor whose principal residence is in X establishes such a trust and transfers assets thereto, then under § 10 of this Act the voidable transfer law of X applies to that transfer.
-That transfer cannot be considered voidable per se under § 4(a)(1) as in force in X, for the legislature of X, having authorized the establishment of such trusts, must have expected them to be used.
-(Other facts might still render the transfer voidable under X's enactment of § 4(a)(1), even though it is not voidable per se.)
+That transfer cannot be considered voidable in itself under \S 4(a)(1) as in force in X, for the legislature of X, having authorized the establishment of such trusts, must have expected them to be used.
+(Other facts might still render the transfer voidable under X's enactment of \S 4(a)(1).)
 By contrast, if Debtor's principal residence is in jurisdiction Y, which also has enacted this Act but has no legislation validating such trusts, and if Debtor establishes such a trust under the law of X and transfers assets to it, then the result would be different.
-Under 10 of this Act, the voidable transfer law of Y would apply to the transfer.
-The transfer would be voidable per se under 4(a)(1) as in force in Y, as there is no reason to deviate from the established interpretation of that provision in Y.
+Under \S 10 of this Act, the voidable transfer law of Y would apply to the transfer.
+If Y follows the historical interpretation referred to in Comment 2, the transfer would be voidable under \S 4(a)(1) as in force in Y.